 Ulster County Community College is a public, state school in a rural setting in Stone Ridge, New York.
-Ulster County Community College was founded in 1961 and now enrolls around 11,638 students a year, including 10,239 undergrads.
-Ulster County Community College offers on-campus housing for students.
+Ulster County Community College was founded in 1961 and the school currently enrolls around 11,638 students a year, which includes 10,239 undergraduates.
+Ulster County Community College provides housing for students.
 Most students live in off campus housing.

 Planning to play sports?
 Ulster County Community College has many options for athletes.
 See them all and learn more about life at Ulster County Community College on the Student Life page.

 |Early Decision Acceptance Rate||ED not offered|

 |Early Action Acceptance Rate||EA not offered|

 The definition of a "good school" can mean different things for different people.
 Admissions difficulty, admitted student statistics, tuition, and financial aid can give you a sense of how competitive a college is.

 Let's take a closer look at these areas to get a better view of what Ulster County Community College offers and if the school might be the right college for you.

 Retention refers to the number of students that stay enrolled at a school over time.
 Retention measures how satisfied students are with their school experience, and if they have the support necessary to succeed in college.

 Around 73% of students who start at Ulster County Community College come back for their second year of college.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.